JSBmanD/docs/pages/web/text-me-the-app.md

 ![image](/_assets/img/pages/text-me-the-app/desktop-routing.png)

+[block:callout]
+{
+  "type": "note",
-!!! note "Make sure you can access this page"
-    Because you will be making changes to this URL, be sure you have access to the page and can make changes to its HTML.
+  "title": "Make sure you can access this page", "body": "Because you will be making changes to this URL, be sure you have access to the page and can make changes to its HTML."
+}
+[/block]

 ### Insert SendSMS() snippet into your page